cppeindhoven/code-of-conduct/code_of_conduct.md

 Be kind to others.
 Do not insult or put down other attendees.
 Sexual language and imagery is not appropriate for any conference venue, including talks.
-Excessive swearing and offensive jokes are not appropriate for %%CONFERENCE%%.
+Excessive swearing and offensive jokes are not appropriate for C++ Eindhoven Meetup.

 We do not tolerate harassment of conference participants in any form.
 If a participant engages in behavior that violates this code of conduct, the